 Three young people break into an old, blind man's house to steal $300k.
 They didn't count on how resourceful this man can be or that getting out is going to be far harder than getting in. ...and how about that secret in the basement?
-A full throttle, roller coaster ride of a thriller with Stephan Lang putting in a stellar performance as the blind man who's more dangerous than the monster from your worst nightmare.
+A full throttle, roller coaster ride of a thriller with Stephan Lang's Oscar worthy performance as the blind man who's more dangerous than the monster from your worst nightmare.

 The Hamiltons

 Rotten Tomatoes = - / 38

 Personal = 4.0 Updated 5/10/19